Stonados: Synopsis

 A ship gets caught in a tornado and heads towards Little Brewster Island.
 Ben tells the ship to change its course, but as he is doing this a flying stone hits his lighthouse which collapses on top of him.

 A tornado forms inland, destroying many buildings.
 Although Joe, Lee and Maddy are caught in the storm, they escape unscathed.
-Joe surmises that the recent volcanic eruption have created atmospheric instability, causing frozen Ozone droplets to form in the atmosphere, which the tornados are pulling down and throwing.
-Due to the atmospheric pressure change the frozen Ozone is also likely to explode when it lands.
+Joe surmises that the recent volcanic eruptions have created atmospheric instability, causing frozen ozone droplets to form in the atmosphere, which the tornados are pulling down and throwing.
+Due to the atmospheric pressure change, the frozen ozone is also likely to explode when it lands.

 Meanwhile, Megan and Jackson decide to go and watch a football game.
 Joe, Maddy and Lee go to pick them up, taking backstreet roads to avoid traffic.
-However the roads are scattered with frozen stones which they have to navigate through before they explode.
+However, the roads are scattered with frozen stones which they have to navigate through before they explode.
 The tyres of their van are destroyed by one of the explosions, so they abandon the vehicle and walk on foot.
-The tornado hits the football stadium, everyone is evacuated.
-Joe, Maddy and Lee arrive at the stadium and rescue Megan and Jackson.
+The tornado hits the football stadium, and everyone is evacuated.
+Joe, Maddy and Lee arrive at the stadium and meet up with Megan and Jackson.

-Joe realizes that the tornados could be stopped by raising the temperature of the atmosphere, which can be done by exploding a bomb high in the atmosphere.
-They manage to get to the FOA, and tell them the solution.
+Joe speculates that the tornados might be stopped by raising the temperature of the atmosphere, which can be done by exploding a bomb high in the atmosphere.
+They manage to get to the FOA, and tell them.
 They provide Joe with the bomb needed.
-Another tornado forms, which Joe must launch the bomb into so it is sucked up into the atmosphere.
+Another tornado forms, which Joe decides to launch the bomb into so that it is sucked up into the upper atmosphere.
 Joe and Lee drive towards the tornado with the bomb and jump out of the car just as it is sucked into the tornado.
-The bomb explodes dissipating the tornado and warming the atmosphere enough to disperse the freak weather, preventing any more tornados from forming.
+The bomb explodes, dissipating the tornado and dispersing the freak weather, preventing any more tornados from forming.